Configuring BoldSign Single Sign-On (SSO) Integration with Active Directory Federation Services (AD FS) Using OpenID

 - On the Web API Properties page, select the

-Issuance Transform Rules
+Issuance Transform Rulestab.

 - On the Issuance Transform Rules tab, click

-. - It will open the window as shown below and on the Choose Rule Type page, select
+Add Rule. - It will open the window as shown below and on the Choose Rule Type page, select

-as the claim rule template and clickNext
+Send LDAP Attributes as Claimsas the claim rule template and clickNext.

 - On the Configure Rule, enter the name (eg.Email) for the claim rule.